grogusbeskar/ANN/README.md

-# MATLAB
+#FFNN-Backpropagation Classifier Modelling Using MATLAB
-FFNN-Backpropagation Classifier Modelling Using MATLAB
+#Using dataset from MIT-CBCL face database